mossytreesandferns/TensorflowTutorials/README.md

 Tensorflow Tutorials found on the Tensorflow website

 Tensorflow2Tutorial.ipynb - Working with the MNIST Fashion image set.
 Tutorial. <br>
+TensorflowPreprocessedText.ipynb - Text classification with pre-processed data.<br>
-TensorflowTextClassificationTFHub.ipynb - Usint the pre-trained embedding model TF Hub for text classification. <br>
+TensorflowTextClassificationTFHub.ipynb - Using the pre-trained embedding model TF Hub for text classification. <br>